Onslow Co. Animal Services suspends adoptions, intake of dogs due to parvovirus outbreak

 This does not apply to any of the cats at the shelter.

-According to the Onslow County Animal Services facebook page, infected dogs, those who have been bit or involved in similar situations can be admitted to the shelter.
+According to the Onslow County Animal Services Facebook page, infected dogs are those who have been bit or involved in similar situations can be admitted to the shelter.